jonathandewitt-dev/react-shadow-scope/README.md

 This package does *not* burden you with all the boilerplate around shadow DOM, nor force you to use web components.
 Did you know you can attach a shadow root to regular elements, like a `<div>`?
 That's essentially what `react-shadow-scope` does behind the curtain.

-> This package supports scoped Tailwind with a `<Tailwind>` component.
+> This package supports Tailwind in the shadow DOM via the [`<Tailwind>` component](#tailwind).
 Using Tailwind globally risks naming collisions with other utility classes.
 This can be especially important for library authors.

 As a rule of thumb, you should limit your global CSS to little or nothing.
 The native `@scope` rule can get you pretty far, but it still doesn't protect from inherited styles.
 Shadow DOM encapsulation is the *single best tool we have*.